When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 Such partitioning entails an overlap between adjacent linear regions when $\vw_i^l \vh^{l-1} + b_i^l = 0$, i.e., at the boundary in which unit $i$ in layer $l$ is active in one region and inactive in another.
 Nevertheless, for any input $\overline{\vx}$ associated with a point at such a boundary between two linear regions $\sI_1$ and $\sI_2$, it holds that $\vy_{\sI_1}(\overline{\vx}) = \vy_{\sI_2}(\overline{\vx})$ even if those affine transformations are not entirely identical since the output of the neural network is continuous.
-More importantly, such overlap implies that each term of $\mathcal{D}$ is defined using only equalities and nonstrict inequalities, and therefore that each linear region corresponds to polyhedra in the extended space $(\vx, \vh^1, \ldots, \vh^{L})$.
-Consequently, those linear regions also define polyhedra if projected to the input space $\vx$, since by using Fourier-Motzkin elimination \citep{Fourier,Motzkin} we can obtain a polyhedral description of the linear region in $\vx$.
-Moreover, the interior of those polyhedra are disjoint.
-If one of those polyhedra does not have an interior, which means that it is not full-dimensional, then that linear region lies entirely on the boundary of other linear regions.
+More importantly, such overlap implies that each term of $\mathcal{D}$ is defined using only equalities and nonstrict inequalities.
+In other words, each linear region corresponds to a proper closed polyhedra in the extended $(\vx, \vh^1, \ldots, \vh^{L})$ space due to the overlap of boundaries between pairs of adjacent linear regions.
+Consequently, those linear regions also define polyhedra if projected to the $\vx$ space, since by using Fourier-Motzkin elimination \citep{Fourier,Motzkin} we obtain a polyhedral description of the linear region in $\vx$.
+If one of those polyhedra in the $\vx$ space does not have an interior, which means that it is not full-dimensional in $\vx$, then that polyhedron lies entirely on the boundary of other linear regions.
 In such a case, we do not regard it as a proper linear region.
-By looking at the geometry of those linear regions from a different perspective in Section~\ref{sec:geometry} and understanding its impact on the number of linear regions in Section~\ref{sec:number}, we will see that many terms of $\mathcal{D}$ may actually be empty.

-The optimization over the union of polyhedra is the subject of disjunctive programming, which has contributed to the development of stronger formulations and better algorithms to solve discrete optimization problems.
-These are formulated as MILPs as well as more general types of problems in recent years \citep{DPBook}, including generalized disjunctive programming for Mixed-Integer Non-Linear Programming~(MINLP) \citep{gdp1994first,gdp2012survey}.
-One of such contributions is the generation of valid inequalities to strengthen MILP formulations, which are also denoted as cutting planes, through the lift-and-project technique \citep{CGLP1,CGLP2}.
-In fact, we can develop stronger formulations for optimization problems involving neural networks through the lenses of disjunctive programming, as we discuss later in Section~\ref{sec:MIPmodels}.
+The interiors of all full-dimensional linear regions are disjoint.